rtts/debian/README.md

 probably even better.
 The second hardest part choosing a hostname for the new system.
 Get some inspiration for great names at https://namingschemes.com/.
-Carefully follow the installation instructions and choose the partitioning method "Guided - Use entire disk and set up encrypted LVM" for maximum security.
+Carefully follow the installation instructions and choose the partitioning method "Use entire disk and set up encrypted LVM" for maximum security.
 At the end of the installation you'll see this:

 ![Tasksel](https://raw.githubusercontent.com/rtts/debian/main/doc/tasksel.png)